alexabush/problemSolving/interviewCake/arraysAndStrings/mergeMeetingTimes/readme.md

 no, i may have a problem if elements are out of order.

 I can just sort the elements first though using a comparator that will put elements with the earliest start time first

+## Debugging

+_Quick Recap of Steps_:

+1. for each element in our sorted input
+2. we want to go over all the existing values
+3. if our time value can be added to a value in existing values, we want to add it to that value
+4. otherwise we want to add the value to our existing values object

+_back to debugging_:
+so the sort is working, and the add is working, but our conditional statement isn't catching ANYTHING.

+so we need to go over that
+cool, there was a problem with my conditional logic. it works now!